josephenguehard/time_interpret/experiments/arma/README.md

 optional arguments:
   -h, --help            Show this help message and exit.
   -e, --experiment      Name of the experiment.
-Either 'main' or 'bayes_mask_params'.
+Either 'main' or 'extremal_mask_params'.
 ```